Dicklesworthstone/swiss_army_llama/README.md

 1. **Text Embedding Computation**: Utilizes pre-trained LLama2 and other LLMs via llama_cpp and langchain to generate embeddings for any provided text, including token-level embeddings that capture more nuanced information about the content.
 2. **Embedding Caching**: Efficiently stores and retrieves computed embeddings in SQLite, minimizing redundant computations.
 It supports caching both fixed-sized embedding vectors and token-level embeddings.
 3. **Advanced Similarity Measurements and Retrieval**: Offers various measures of similarity like cosine similarity, Hoeffding's D, HSIC, and semantic search across cached embeddings using FAISS vector searching.
-4. **File Processing for Documents**: Submit plaintext files or PDFs (not requiring OCR) to get back a ZIP file or JSON response containing embeddings for each sentence, organized in various ways like `records`, `table`, etc., using Pandas `to_json()` function.
+4. **File Processing for Documents**: The library now accepts a broader range of file types including plaintext, PDFs, MS Word documents, and images.
+It can also handle OCR automatically.
+Returned embeddings for each sentence are organized in various formats like records, table, etc., using Pandas to_json() function.
+5. **Advanced Text Preprocessing**: The library now employs a more advanced sentence splitter to segment text into meaningful sentences.
+It handles cases where periods are used in abbreviations, domain names, or numbers and also ensures complete sentences even when quotes are used.
+It also takes care of pagination issues commonly found in scanned documents, such as awkward newlines and hyphenated line breaks.
-5. **Token-Level Embeddings and Combined Feature Vectors**: Provides token-level embeddings to capture the context of each token in the input string.
+6. **Token-Level Embeddings and Combined Feature Vectors**: Provides token-level embeddings to capture the context of each token in the input string.
 Introduces combined feature vectors by computing the column-wise mean, min, max, and std. deviation of the token-level embedding matrix, allowing comparison of unequal length strings.
-6. **RAM Disk Usage**: Optionally uses RAM Disk to store models for faster access and execution.
+7. **RAM Disk Usage**: Optionally uses RAM Disk to store models for faster access and execution.
 Automatically handles the creation and management of RAM Disks.
-7. **Robust Exception Handling**: Features comprehensive exception management to ensure system resilience.
+8. **Robust Exception Handling**: Features comprehensive exception management to ensure system resilience.
-8. **Interactive API Documentation**: Integrates with Swagger UI for an interactive and user-friendly experience, accommodating large result sets without crashing.
+9. **Interactive API Documentation**: Integrates with Swagger UI for an interactive and user-friendly experience, accommodating large result sets without crashing.
-9. **Scalability and Concurrency**: Built on the FastAPI framework, handles concurrent requests and supports parallel inference with configurable concurrency levels.
+10. **Scalability and Concurrency**: Built on the FastAPI framework, handles concurrent requests and supports parallel inference with configurable concurrency levels.
-10. **Flexible Configurations**: Offers configurable settings through environment variables and input parameters, including response formats like JSON or ZIP files.
+11. **Flexible Configurations**: Offers configurable settings through environment variables and input parameters, including response formats like JSON or ZIP files.
-11. **Comprehensive Logging**: Captures essential information with detailed logs, without overwhelming storage or readability.
+12. **Comprehensive Logging**: Captures essential information with detailed logs, without overwhelming storage or readability.
-12. **Support for Multiple Models and Measures**: Accommodates multiple embedding models and similarity measures, allowing flexibility and customization based on user needs.
+13. **Support for Multiple Models and Measures**: Accommodates multiple embedding models and similarity measures, allowing flexibility and customization based on user needs.
-13. **Ability to Generate Multiple Completions using Specified Grammar**: Get back structured LLM completions for a specified input prompt.
+14. **Ability to Generate Multiple Completions using Specified Grammar**: Get back structured LLM completions for a specified input prompt.

 ## Demo Screen Recording in Action
 [Here](https://asciinema.org/a/39dZ8vv9nkcNygasUl35wnBPq) is the live console output while I interact with it from the Swagger page to make requests.